-Different kinds of vinegar have different strengths, so the 3:1 ratio might need to be adjusted somewhat.
-You also might want a more tart dressing sometimes, and other times something a little milder.
+Different kinds of vinegar have different strengths, so the 3:1 ratio might need to be adjusted depending on taste.
+There are certain times when you'll want a tangier dressing and others when a mild one will do.
 For the most part, though, the 3:1 ratio represents the vinaigrette sweet spot.
-Get it somewhere in the vicinity and you're going to do just fine.

-By the way, the best way to test the flavor of your vinaigrette is to dip a piece of lettuce in, shake off the excess and then take a bite.
+The best way to test the flavor of your vinaigrette is to dip a piece of lettuce into it, shake off the excess, and then take a bite.
 This will give you a better sense of how your salad will taste than by tasting the vinaigrette "straight."

-For that matter, you can use all kinds of juices in vinaigrettes, not just lemon — though citrus fruits such as lemon, lime, and orange juice are used most commonly because of their high acid content.
-Orange juice adds sweetness in addition to tartness.
-Each citrus fruit has its own unique flavor profile, but the overall vinaigrette formula is the same.
+All kinds of juices can go into vinaigrettes, not just lemon, though citrus fruits such as lemon, lime, and orange are used most commonly because of their high acid content.
+Each citrus fruit has its own unique flavor profile—orange juice, for example, adds sweetness in addition to tartness—but the overall vinaigrette formula remains the same.

 A simple vinaigrette doesn't need more seasoning than a bit of Kosher salt and ground white pepper.
 Minced garlic, onion, shallot, and herbs are often part of the mix, along with spices such as black pepper, celery seed, paprika, and so on.
-Other ingredients, such as mustard or Worcestershire sauce, are not uncommon.
+Other ingredients, such as mustard or Worcestershire sauce, are common as well.

-Honey happens to be a great addition to a vinaigrette, as it adds sweetness, which is nice to counterbalance the tartness from your vinegar or citrus.
+Honey happens to be a great addition to a vinaigrette as it adds sweetness, which is nice to counterbalance the tartness from vinegar or citrus.
 It also helps stabilize the emulsion.
-A vinaigrette with honey in it will remain emulsified for a long time, certainly longer than it takes to eat a salad.
-Honey vinaigrettes are great for presentations, where you don't want the oil and vinegar separating all over the plate.
+A vinaigrette with honey in it will remain emulsified for a longer time.
+Honey vinaigrettes are great for presentations where you don't want the oil and vinegar separating all over the plate.

 The most effective way of combining the oil and the vinegar is in a blender.
 If you don't have a blender, you can combine everything in a glass or stainless steel bowl and just whisk them together thoroughly.
 Just don't use an aluminum bowl—the acid in the vinegar can react with the aluminum, producing a metallic flavor.
-You could even seal the ingredients in a clean glass jar or bottle and shake to combine.
+You can even seal the ingredients in a clean glass jar or bottle and shake to combine.